Spy on Your Competitors with the Facebook Ad Library

 Keep up with advertising trends

 With the amount of information flowing out into the internet every day, it can be hard to keep tabs on everything that's going on.
-But with the Facebook Ad Library, you have access to the ultimate trend repository.
+But with the Meta Ad Library, you have access to the ultimate trend repository.

 For example, let's say we want to get some inspiration for our next video campaign on our latest shoe launch.
 All we need to do is use the Meta Ad Library's filters to search for the term 'shoes,' select by the video media type, and click search.